sachinsenal0x64/crystal.yazi/README.md

-# rose-theme
+# Crystal-theme
-Rose theme for yazi
+Crystal theme for yazi